jfpalchak/mr-robogers-neighborhood/README.md

 Code: const input = 3;
       const name = "Joe";
       beepBoop(input, name);
-Expected Output: [0, "Beep!", "Boop!","Won't you be my neighbor, Joe?"]
+Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor, Joe?"]

 Test 12: "If the user doesn't submit their name, but does submit a number, any occurrence of the digit '3' is still replaced with 'Wont't you be my neighbor?'."
 Code: const input = 3;
       const name = "";
       beepBoop(input, name);
-Expected Output: [0, "Beep!", "Boop!","Won't you be my neighbor?"]
+Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?"]